alexkireeff/BCAS/readme.md

 ## Current Limitations

-The CAS is currently limited to performing addition and subtraction operations on integers, variables, and imaginary numbers.
+BCAS is currently limited to performing addition and subtraction operations on integers, variables, and imaginary numbers.
 The integer limitation is intentional and greatly simplifies the CAS rules.
 Division is not implemented due to certain complexities and challenges.
 For example, if an equation a = 2 * a is given, the current version of the system could mistakenly divide both sides by a, eliminating a and giving the impression that there is no solution.
 This behavior poses difficulties in handling equations involving division accurately.
 I hope to expand on division in the future, but it requires careful consideration with how the underlying CAS mechanics work.

 Feel free to explore the existing codebase and contribute to enhancing the CAS by extending its capabilities to support division and other advanced algebraic operations.